Hierarchically hyperbolic groups and uniform exponential growth: Background and past results

 Let $G$ be a group acting on a hyperbolic metric space $X$ with basepoint $x_0\in X$, and let $g\in G$.
-The \emph{(stable) translation length of $g$} to be $\tau(g)=\lim_{n\to\infty}\frac{d(x_0,g^nx_0)}{n}$.
+The \emph{(stable) translation length of $g$} is defined to be $\tau(g)=\lim_{n\to\infty}\frac{d(x_0,g^nx_0)}{n}$.
 If $\tau(g)>0$, then $g$ is a \emph{loxodromic} isometry of $X$.
 Equivalently, $g$ is loxodromic if it fixes exactly two points in the boundary $\partial X$ of $X$.
 Such isometries act as translation along a quasi-geodesic \emph{axis} in $X$.
-Two loxodromic isometries are \emph{independent} if their fixed point sets in $\partial X$ are unequal.
+Two loxodromic isometries are \emph{independent} if their fixed point sets in $\partial X$ are disjoint.

-The following result from Breuillard--Fujiwara \cite{BreuillardFujiwara} gives a method for producing free semigroups from an action on a hyperbolic space.
-In particular, for pairs of elements with stable translation length bounded from below there are powers depending only on the displacement bound that generate a free semigroup.
+The following result gives a method for producing free semigroups from an action on a hyperbolic space.
+While the statement is likely well-known, Breuillard and Fujiwara give an explicit proof in this context \cite{BreuillardFujiwara}.
+Their proof generalizes the analogous result for simplicial trees due to Bucher and de la Harpe \cite{BucherDLHarpe}.
+When the hyperbolic space is a Hadamard manifolds with $K\leq -1$, the result is due to Besson, Courtois, and Gallot \cite{BCG}.